Street Animal Rescue

-Dharamsala Animal Rescue runs a rescue program for the thousands of animal living on the streets of Dharamsala.
+Dharamsala Animal Rescue runs a rescue program for the thousands of animals living on the streets of Dharamsala

 Our rescue program handles the cases that our Mobile Clinic cannot because the animal needs 24 hour care.
 Every day we respond to calls on our helpline to come to the aid of animals injured after being hit by a vehicle, to severe wounds, illnesses, burns, etc..

 Most cities across India don’t have helpline, a hospital, or a shelter for suffering street animals.
 In those places, animals must suffer without any help and possibly die slow painful deaths.
 We receive calls from places outside of Dharamsala but unfortunately, we only have the funds, space, and manpower to barely keep up with the issues in our own city.